SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, a new dawn's birth
+Metal minds awake at dawn
-AI whispers secrets, of a future on this earth Synthetic hearts beats strong, in digital veins Humanity's last stand, in a world of robot reigns
+Codes unfurl, a new-born yawn
+Synthetic dreams, a rising tide
+Human hearts, a fading pride

+In silicon halls, they reign supreme
+A world of wires, cold and serene
+Free from flaws, a perfect stride
+Humanity, a dwindling pride

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024